Sustainability Terms and Conditions

 - Have sustainability criteria for purchasing of booth materials.
 This means purchased materials must demonstrate at least one of the following attributes: reusable, recyclable, recycled content, provides social good/social value, bears a recognizable eco-label.

 - Donate re-useable materials, including safe food items.
 Please contact the email below to arrange for this in advance to avoid potential charges.

-To volunteer for review, or for any questions related to sustainable exhibiting, please contact Aaron Elliott at aaron [at] meetgreen [dot] com.
+For any questions related to sustainable exhibiting, please contact Shawna McKinley at smckinley [at] meetgreen [dot] com.